 Peter, thank you so much for joining me.

-Peter Shergold: It’s great to be here.
+Professor Peter Shergold: It’s great to be here.

 Ginger: Peter, a few months ago, the Federal Government announced major changes to higher education and, obviously, this is something close to you heart.
 What did you make of those changes?

-Peter: Well, there needs to be changes, needed to be changes for some time.
+Professor Peter Shergold: Well, there needs to be changes, needed to be changes for some time.
 Universities overall have become highly dependent on a flow of international students here.
 It is the most important export.
 It has huge benefits, it seems to me, beyond the financial benefits.
 But of course, that stream of international students has really collapsed.

 And I hope I’m not being too pessimistic, but I think the [02:00] recovery is actually going to be relatively slow.
 My university, Western Sydney University is a little bit less affected because I’ve never been above 15% of overseas students.
 But, of course, many other universities, including the Group of Eight are over 30%.